michal7kw/scRNA_seq_QAnnealing_Clustering/README.md

 ## Usage

 Data are provided in either .csv edge list format or networkx .gxef file.
-Input graphs were generated using the Seurat SNN function on preprocessed PBMC scRNA data.
+Input graphs were generated using the Seurat SNN on the preprocessed PBMC scRNA data.

 ## Contributing